RobinMalfait/placebo/examples/readme/code/README.md

 It is also possible to group related diagnostics together via a `context` property.
 This is a unique identifier per `block`.
-This will be useful, if you have some diagnostics that are located further away from eachother.
+This will be useful, if you have some diagnostics that are located further away from each other.
 The same `context` will be your friend here.